vergoh/vnstat/README.md

     * possibly more beta than seen with recent 1.x releases
     * has been tested so far mainly in 24/7 running servers
   * vnstatd (daemon) has all features implemented
-    * some sanity checks may be missing or disabled
+    * some sanity checks may be missing
   * vnstat (console output) has most features implemented
   * vnstati (image output) has all intended original features implemented
   * 5 minute resolution outputs available in both text and image formats